Rethinking LLM-Driven Heuristic Design: Generating Efficient and Specialized Solvers via Dynamics-Aware Optimization: DASH Framework

 \subsection{Instance Profiles and Instance Groups}

 To improve generalization across heterogeneous instances, we construct an offline training set $\mathcal{D}_{\mathrm{train}}$ of randomly generated instances with diverse distributions.
-For each instance $x$, we compute a lightweight instance profile $\phi(x)\in\mathbb{R}^p$ summarizing key size and structural statistics, and partition $\mathcal{D}_{\mathrm{train}}$ into $G$ groups $\{\mathcal{D}_g\}_{g=1}^G$ based on profile similarity, each represented by a prototype $\phi_g$.
-These groups enable stratified batch sampling during evolution and provide the index used by profile-based retrieval.
-Feature definitions and instance generation protocols are provided in Appendix~\ref{app:profiles}.
+For each instance $x$, we compute a lightweight instance profile $\phi(x)\in\mathbb{R}^p$ summarizing key size and structural statistics.
+We then partition $\mathcal{D}_{\mathrm{train}}$ into $G$ groups $\{\mathcal{D}_g\}_{g=1}^G$ based on profile similarity, each represented by a prototype $\phi_g$.
+For routing tasks, these profiles combine scale, distance statistics, and spatial-structure descriptors; for resource-allocation tasks, they summarize value statistics, weight statistics, and capacity tightness across constraints.
+Within DASH, they are used both to support stratified batch construction during evolution and to index group-specialized solvers for retrieval during evaluation.